 The success of the project was already been internationally recognized.
 In 2009, in Monaco, the CISM Futsal Cup for Peace was one of the nominees’ projects for “The Peace and Sport Awards 2009”, which was conducted by Peace and Sport, l’Organisation pour la Paix par le Sport, under the high patronage of HSH Prince Albert II of Monaco.

-The 13th Futsal Cup for Peace was organized by the Serbian delegation to CISM.
-The competition took place in Novi Sad, Vojvovida region, Republic of Serbia, from June 19 to 24, 2022.
+The 14th Futsal Cup for Peace was organized by the Slovenian Delegation to CISM.
+The competition took place in Novo Mesto, Slovenia, from October 21 to 25, 2024.
 Only 5 of the 6 traditional countries participated in the tournament: Serbia, Bosnia and Herzegovina, Slovenia, Montenegro and Northern Macedonia.

 AWARDS